Fast-Slow Neural Networks for Learning Singularly Perturbed Dynamical Systems: Examples

 \ese where we have introduced the cyclotron frequency $\omega_c = |e|B_0/(mc)$, the classical electron radius $r_0 = e^2/(m c^2)$, and the sign of the charge $\zeta \in \{-1, +1\}$, where $\zeta=-1$ corresponds to electrons and $\zeta=+1$ to positrons.
 The dimensionless parameters

 represent the ratio of the electron size to the distance light travels during a time interval $T$, and ratio of the cyclotron period to $T$, respectively.
 The system can be transformed into a two-scale fast-slow system with the choice $\gamma_B = 1$ and $\gamma_R~=~\epsilon~\ll~1$.
-We scale time through the transformation $\tau = \frac{2}{3} \epsilon \nooverline{t}$ to reveal a normally-unstable fast-slow system given by \remove{ Our equations are given by \bse

-\ese Rescale time by $\tau = -2/3\epsilon t$ to put in FSNN form: } \bse \ese We will refer to~\eqref{eq:forward} as the \emph{forward-time Abraham-Lorentz system}.
+We scale time through the transformation $\tau = \frac{2}{3} \epsilon \nooverline{t}$ to reveal a normally-unstable fast-slow system given by \bse \ese We will refer to~\eqref{eq:forward} as the \emph{forward-time Abraham-Lorentz system}.
 A normally-stable fast-slow system can be obtained by reversing time using $t_- = -t$, \bse \ese We refer to~\eqref{eq:reverse} as the \emph{reverse-time Abraham-Lorentz system}.
 In both systems, $\mathbf{a}$ is the fast variable and $\mathbf{v}, \mathbf{x}$ are the slow variables.
 In reverse time, the acceleration, $\mathbf{a}$ will be attracted to the slow manifold, given by

 Though the reverse-time system is stable on the fast time scale, the system exhibits an instability tangential to the slow manifold for which solutions blow up on the slow time scale.
 This is a more challenging test than the previous ones.